Cette publication est également disponible en :

 The project promoted by Alfonso “the Learned”.

 Recent scholarship has detected more direct influence of the Alfonsine culture in the literary production of authors close to the Zoharic circle.
-For instance, Sara Offenberg8 S. Offenberg, “Isaac Ibn Sahula and King Alfonso X: Possible Connections between the Book Meshal Haqadmoni and the Cántigas de Santa Maria », In Arts and Social Sciences Journal , 5 (2014), p.
-1-7. has shown the impact of the Canticles of Holy Mary – the “collection of artistic forms9 RI Burns, in Emperor of Culture, cit. the Alfonsine “collection of art forms”, which entailed more than four hundred lyric and narrative poems of praise in honour of the Virgin Mary, on the Meshal ha-Qadmoni , a rhymed prose narrative written by Isaac Ibn Sahula, a townsman of Moses de Leon, and, as pointed out by Hartley Lachter “possibly even member of group of Kabbalists believed to be responsible for the composition of the Zohar 10 H. Lachter, “Spreading Secrets: Kabbalah and Esotericism in Isaac Ibn Sahula’s Meshal ha-Kadmoni », In The Jewish Quarterly Review , 100 (2010), p.
+For instance, Sara Offenberg 8 S. Offenberg, “Isaac Ibn Sahula and King Alfonso X: Possible Connections between the Book Meshal Haqadmoni and the Cántigas de Santa Maria », In Arts and Social Sciences Journal , 5 (2014), p.
+1-7. demonstrated the impact of the Cantiques de Sainte Marie —the “collection of artistic forms by9 R. I. Burns, in *Emperor of Culture*, op. cit.”—which comprised more than four hundred lyrical and narrative poems of praise in honor of the Virgin Mary—on the *Meshal ha-Qadmoni*, a rhymed prose narrative written by Isaac Ibn Sahula, a close associate of Moses de León, who, as Hartley Lachter points out, “may even have been a member of the group of Kabbalists whom we may consider responsible for the writing of the Zohar.”10 H. Lachter, “Spreading Secrets: Kabbalah and Esotericism in Isaac Ibn Sahula’s Meshal ha-Kadmoni », In The Jewish Quarterly Review , 100 (2010), p.
 111-38.

-As we shall argue, Ibn Sahula’s work belongs to the Jewish Castilian Renaissance, and plays a crucial role in understanding the intention of the authors of the Zohar.
-The Meshal ha-Qadmoni in fact , can be conceived of as an encyclopaedic endeavour in its own, whose ambition was to promote a Jewish Renaissance, after a long period of crisis of the Hebrew language and culture, by substituting the “books of heretics and the sciences of Greeks and the proverbs of Arabic people” with a work written in Hebrew and containing the key to unfold the esoteric meaning of “the holy words”.
-A similar attitude can be found in the Zohar as well, albeit with a different stress on sefirotic lore.
+As we shall see, Ibn Sahula’s work is part of the Castilian Jewish Renaissance and plays a crucial role in understanding the intent of the authors of the Zohar.
+Indeed, the Meshal ha-Qadmoni can be viewed as an encyclopedic undertaking in its own right, whose ambition was to promote a Jewish Renaissance, following a long period of crisis in the Hebrew language and culture, by replacing the “books of heretics, Greek sciences, and Arabic proverbs” with a work written in Hebrew that contained the key to revealing the esoteric meaning of the “holy words.”
+A similar attitude is also found in the Zohar, albeit with a different emphasis on the Sefirotic tradition.

-What has not yet been fully analyzed by scholarship yet, is that the Meshal and the Zohar are not only influenced by their cultural context, and not only absorbed themes that began to circulate during that time, but are the results of a larger project which was to challenge the contemporary Christian encyclopaedic collections, enhancing a Jewish Renaissance, based on the revelation of the “lost” esoteric, full-fletched meaning of the Torah.
+What researchers have not yet fully analyzed is the fact that the Meshal and the Zohar were not merely influenced by their cultural context, nor did they simply assimilate themes that were beginning to circulate at that time, but are the result of a broader project intended to challenge contemporary Christian encyclopedic works by fostering a Jewish Renaissance based on the revelation of the “lost” and complete esoteric meaning of the Torah.

 Narrative structure